Jayzz55/open-superlist/README.md

 ## OpenSuperlist
-A self-destructing to-do list to keep you focused on the things that really matter.
+An API implementation of self-destructing to-do list to keep you focused on the things that really matter.

 Created by : Jaya Wijono, as part of apprenticeship with [Bloc](http://bloc.io).